-WASPC provides law enforcement programs funded by the Washington State Legislature.
+WASPC provides law enforcement programs funded by the Washington State Legislature, federal grants and through the WASPC general fund operations.
 The programs and enterprises are often the result of legislative mandates and WASPC's unique status as a 'combination of units of local government.'

-As directed by the Washington State Legislature and in support of the Association mission statement;
+As directed by the Washington State Legislature and in support of the Association mission statement during the 2023-2025 biennium;

-Responsibly operate the following programs:
+• Responsibly operate the following State programs: